Email Signatures for Exchange 2013, 2016 & 2019

 Disclaimer rules for an Exchange 2013 signature can be applied for certain dates.
 For example, you could set it so the signature is applied to outgoing emails from 1st December 20xx to 31st December 20xx.
 However, you are unable to set a rule to reoccur due to the year being in the date.

 Exchange 2016 & 2019 signature

-Overall, Exchange 2016 isn’t much of a leap forward from Exchange 2013 but there are some minor additions you should be aware of when creating an Exchange 2016/2019 signature.
+Overall, Exchange 2016 and 2019 wasn't much of a leap forward from Exchange 2013.
+However, there are some minor additions you should be aware of when creating an Exchange 2016/2019 signature.

 1. You CAN defer the message if the rule doesn’t complete

 The rule editor lets you decide if an email should be deferred if the rule processing does not complete correctly.

 2. You CAN decide how the sender is determined

 An Exchange 2016/2019 signature can have a sender matched according to the message header, envelope or both.
 You also add additional comments if you wish.

 3. You CAN add audit rules to track them via Exchange reports

 When creating a new rule, you can audit it based on severity level.
 This lets you track the rule’s performance via Exchange reports.